nsacyber/RandPassGenerator/README.md

 ### Options

--v	  {Print verbose messages during operation, in addition to logging}
+`-v`	  {Print verbose messages during operation, in addition to logging}

--str S    {Use generation strength of S bits (default: 160)}
+`-str S`    {Use generation strength of S bits (default: 160)}

--pw N	  {Generate N random password of the specified strength}
+`-pw N`	  {Generate N random password of the specified strength}

--pp N	  {Generate N random passphrases of the specified strength}
+`-pp N`	  {Generate N random passphrases of the specified strength}

--k N	  {Generate N random keys of the specified strength}
+`-k N`	  {Generate N random keys of the specified strength}

+`-un N`   {Generate N random usernames from the prefix list}

--enc	   {Encrypt generated random key using a random password that is at least a 16 characters (256-bit AES) and write to file named the Key ID (KEY_ID.enc).
+`-enc`	   {Encrypt generated random key using a random password that is at least a 16 characters (256-bit AES) and write to file named the Key ID (KEY_ID.enc).
 A prompt for a random password to us will appear.
 Users should generate a random password to use for encryption prior to generating keys. ("java -jar PassGenerator.jar -pw 1 -str 96" will generate a 16 character password).}

--decrypt   {Decrypt encrypted key file using a random password that is at least a 16 characters and save as text file (KEY_ID_decrypted.txt).
+`-decrypt`   {Decrypt encrypted key file using a random password that is at least a 16 characters and save as text file (KEY_ID_decrypted.txt).
 A prompt for the name of the encrypted file to decrypt will appear, then a prompt for the random password to use will appear.}

 Unusual options:

--pplen M  {When generating passphrases, longest word should be M letters long (minimum value of M is 3)}
+`-pplen M`  {When generating passphrases, longest word should be M letters long (minimum value of M is 3)}

--ppurl U  {Use the URL U to load words for passphrase (default: use internal list)}
+`-ppurl U`  {Use the URL U to load words for passphrase (default: use internal list)}

+`-unurl U`  {Use the URL U to load prefix for username (default: use internal list)}

--pwcs P   {Use character pattern P for characters to use in passwords (lowercase, uppercase, number, special character, or combination)}
+`-pwcs P`   {Use character pattern P for characters to use in passwords (lowercase, uppercase, number, special character, or combination)}

--pwcustom F {Use the specified file F as the source of a custom character set; F must be readable}
+`-pwcustom F` {Use the specified file F as the source of a custom character set; F must be readable}

--log F    {Log all operations to the log file F (default: ./randpass.log)}
+`-log F`    {Log all operations to the log file F (default: ./randpass.log)}

--out F    {Write output to file F (default: writes to stdout)}
+`-out F`    {Write output to file F (default: writes to stdout)}

--c N 	    {Format output passwords and keys in chunks of N characters}
+`-c N` 	    {Format output passwords and keys in chunks of N characters}

--sep S    {For chunk formatting, use S as the separator (default: -)}
+`-sep S`    {For chunk formatting, use S as the separator (default: -)}

--rcc N    {For passphrases - impose random camel-case; randomly uppercase the first N letters (default: 0)}
+`-rcc N`    {For passphrases - impose random camel-case; randomly uppercase the first N letters (default: 0)}

 At least one of the options -pw, -pp, or -k must be supplied.
 The keys, passwords, or passphrases produced by RandPassGenerator will be written to the standard output (stdout), so they can easily be redirected to a file.
 The -out option can also be used to write the output to a file.
 All messages are written to the standard error (stderr).